 Not every property sale goes through a bank.
 In seller financing arrangements, the property owner acts as the lender.
 Instead of paying a mortgage to a bank, the buyer makes monthly payments directly to the seller under agreed terms.
 Down payment requirements, interest rates, and repayment schedules are all negotiable between the two parties.

-This is particularly useful when a buyer cannot qualify for traditional financing or when a seller is motivated to move a property quickly without waiting for bank approval processes.
+This is useful when a buyer cannot qualify for traditional financing or when a seller wants to move a property quickly without bank delays.

 Both structures require careful legal documentation.
 Always have a real estate attorney review any agreement before signing.